deeexcee-io/GOAD-Azure-Pen-Testing-Lab/README.md

 ## Lets Gooooooooooo

-Once that has finished and you havent encountered any errors you will be presented with a IP for the Ubuntu Jump Server and the location of your SSH Private Key for logging in.
+Once that has finished and you have'nt encountered any errors you will be presented with a IP for the Ubuntu Jump Server and the location of your SSH Private Key for logging in.

 Mine is at `/GOAD/ad/GOAD/providers/azure/ssh_keys`